michaelreichmann/The_Book_of_Shaders/README.md

-# the Book of Shaders
+# The Book of Shaders

 *Max 8.5*